Our Terms and Conditions allow the below Lesson Plan and Worksheets to be used for immediate family use ONLY. Use beyond this is a violation.

 • Gross Motor Skill:

 Kick a ball.
 If your child wants to pick up the ball instead of kick it, walk behind the child and hold his hands.
 Sign "ball" as you play.
-Hold the child's hands and walk behind her if she wants to pick up the ball instead of kick it.

 This page may contain affiliate links.
 Please read our disclosure policy.